rmp15/rstudio_cloud_tutorial/basics/01_absolute_basics.md

 ## What is Git?

+This is just for information, as you will not be expected to be an expert on Git to participate in your SHARP course.

 Git is a widely used version control system. \
 Version control, or source control, is the practice of tracking and managing changes to software code. \
 Version control systems are software tools that help software teams manage changes to source code over time. \